matiduda/webcam-mouse/README.md

-# Foobar

-This application uses Python and gives user full control of their computer using hand gestures.
+> This application uses Python and gives user full control of their computer using hand gestures.

 ## Installation